Updated April 19, 2023

 - Demand that you “introduce” them to at least 1 other associate (to increase their business).

 - Bind you to the hiring company for a contract period.
-If you quit ahead of its release, you pay a penalty.
+If you quit ahead of its release, you pay the penalty.

-The only way to avoid their trap is to scan their contract and check if there’s a penalty clause hiding in there.
+The only way to avoid their trap is to scan their contract and check if a penalty clause is hiding there.

-With the first 3 steps in place, your efforts are sure to have paid off.
+With the first 3 steps in place, your efforts will surely have paid off.
 You’ve found recruiters for jobs you respect and want to work with, and you’re all set to begin a mutually rewarding partnership with them.

 Take the next step right by placing your best foot forward.

 One mistake professionals make is they assume it is the recruiter’s job to find them a job.
 Well, it is, but this is the mental setup of a lazy, mediocre professional – certainly not you!

 Make an effort to showcase that something “extra” in your resume.
 What makes hiring you a worthwhile proposition for top companies?
 Here, it’s not just about your technical skills or educational background, or present paycheck, as recruiters for jobs can easily find these in spades.
 Instead, highlight to them the special experiences and knowledge you bring.
 Reveal yourself as a valuable employee and a precious, not-to-be-missed-under-any-circumstances star.
 This, in turn, will powerfully drive those recruiters for jobs to root for you amongst top-tier companies.